FreeWebber/SyncedJSONtoOnetab/README.md

 2. Navigate in Firefox to `about:sync` *(Since this is not a valid URL, a markdown link is not possible)*

-3. Go to the bottom, find tabs and choose Records (table) tab
+3. Go to the bottom, find tabs row and choose `Records (table)` tab

 4. Choose what row you need (see clientName), select and copy all string, thats it!